2002 World Cup Qualifiers (November 2000)

 Azadi was packed to the brim as the teams took the field.

-In spite of some close chances and crown support, Iran failed to score in the first half.
+In spite of some close chances and crowd support, Iran failed to score in the first half.
 Early in the second half Daei’s through-ball sent Nikbakht goal-bound where he was taken down by the Saudi keeper.
 Daei would convert the resulting kick.

 A short time later Daei would receive the ball at the edge of the box, twist his defender out of position and slam home his and Iran’s second goal in off of the post.
 Iran would win 2-0 and take a firm step forward in its qualifying campaign.